Nexis-Network/homepage/content/docs/connect/connect-intro.md

 ## Secure connections

-Ensure the integrity and security of your connections to Exzo Network.
+Ensure the integrity and security of your connections to Nexis Network.

 <DetailIconCards>

-<a href="/connect/connect-securely" description="Learn how to connect to Exzo Network securely using SSL/TLS encrypted connections" icon="audio-jack">Connect to Exzo Network securely</a>
+<a href="/connect/connect-securely" description="Learn how to connect to Nexis Network securely using SSL/TLS encrypted connections" icon="audio-jack">Connect to Nexis Network securely</a>

 <a href="https://neon.tech/blog/avoid-mitm-attacks-with-psql-postgres-16" description="Learn how the psql client in Postgres 16 makes it simple to connect securely" icon="audio-jack">Avoid MME attacks in Postgres 16</a>